shullmb/jhu_webdev/course01/module02/assignment-Calc-Max-Word-Freq/README.md

 8. Implement the following read-only attributes in the Solution class.
 The grader will look for accessor methods with these exact names.
-    * analyzers - an array that will hold LineAnalyzers for every line of the input text file
+    * analyzers - an array that will hold a LineAnalyzer for each line of the input text file
     * highest_count_across_lines - a number with the value of the highest frequency of a word
-    * highest_count_words_across_lines - an array with the words with the highest frequency
+    * highest_count_words_across_lines - an array of LineAnalyzers with the words with the highest frequency

 9. Implement the following methods in the Solution class.
 The grader will look for methods with these exact names.